Kubernetes Auto-instrumentation

 2 Middleware Kubernetes Agent

 Install Middleware Kubernetes agent using these instructions.
-Check with the following command:
+Check that the agent is installed with the following command:

 Install OTel Kubernetes Operator